christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The nature of the residual stream allows for continuous updating of information.
 This is particularly relevant for ToM scenarios, where belief states may need to be updated as new information is processed.
 Features like 10427 (related to capabilities and possibilities) and 11271 (about inquiries or questions) being in the residual stream suggests that the model can dynamically adjust its representation of characters' belief states throughout the processing of the input.

-The presence of ToM-related features in the residual stream suggests that Gemma 2 2B's approach to ToM is highly integrated, distributed, and dynamic.
+The presence of ToM-related features in the residual stream suggests that Gemma-2-2B's approach to ToM is highly integrated, distributed, and dynamic.

 <br>